-Other times the increased rate is unexplained.
+In some cases, the increased rate of HCV is unexplained.
 A recent study suggested that diabetics, too, have a higher prevalence of HCV infection than the general population, though researchers remain unsure why.

-The course of hepatitis C and treatment plan may change when it co-exists with other medical conditions.
+The course of hepatitis C -- and its treatment -- may change when it co-exists with other medical conditions.
 Likewise, the disease course and treatment plan of the concurrent medical condition can be affected.
-Although research is ongoing, some of the current information on HCV-infection and co-existing conditions appears below.
+Although research is ongoing, some of the current information on HCV and co-existing conditions appears below.

 HCV and Other Types of Hepatitis